 NEW KENSINGTON, Pa. — Penn State New Kensington, along with its Digital Foundry at New Kensington initiative, is launching an entry-level certificate program specifically for those wishing to enter the manufacturing field or those who want to strengthen their knowledge to be more competitive in the workforce.
-The Manufacturing and Digital Fundamentals certificate program, which begins Jan.
-5, is accepting registrations.
+The Manufacturing and Digital Fundamentals certificate program, which begins in late March 2022, is accepting registrations.

 “The goal of the program is to provide individuals the opportunity to learn the basics of manufacturing so they can be attractive and ready talent for local and regional manufacturers,” said Steve Leonard, operations and program manager for the Digital Foundry at New Kensington.